bsc-pm-ompss-at-fpga/nanos6-fpga/docs/ctf/CTF.md

 This will create a `trace_<app_name>` folder in the current directory.
 If MPI support is enabled, the rank id will be appended to the trace directory name (see [MPI Tracing](#mpi-tracing) below).
-Hereinafter, the trace directory will be refered as `$TRACE` for convenience.
+Hereinafter, the trace directory will be referred as `$TRACE` for convenience.
 The subdirectory `$TRACE/ctf` contains the ctf trace as recorded by Nanos6.

 By default, Nanos6 will convert the trace automatically at the end of the execution unless the user explicitly sets the configuration variable `instrument.ctf.converter.enabled = false`.